thedavecarroll/thedavecarroll/README.md

 # Dave Carroll

-I started my career over 28 years ago at a small Mom-and-Pop computer store building and repairing home computer systems and peripherals.
+I started my career almost 30 years ago at a small Mom-and-Pop computer store building and repairing home computer systems and peripherals.
 Since then, I've worked in the public and private sectors with 17 years in higher education.
 Currently, I am a DevOps engineer for a finance company and use PowerShell and Python daily.